Discover how water became a weapon

 Tuesday – Sunday from 10.00 untill 17.00

-During Dutch school holidays the museum is also open on Mondays
+During Dutch school holidays (mid-region) the museum is also open on Mondays

 Tickets can be purchased at the cash desk